Eric-McKinney/mint/README.md

 # mint
+Currently WIP.
 A math interpreter.
 Use either via command line or write a script.

 ## Functionality
 So the idea is that the interpreter can interpret files or stdin